krobbi/coldest-night/readme.md

 # Translating NightScript
 NightScript is a custom scripting language used for the dialog system and cutscenes.
-It may be continually phased out if a more practical solution is found for this.
+It is in the process of being deprecated for a more 'in-engine' cutscene system.

+NightScript source files can be found at `nightscript/scripts/<script key>.<locale>.ns`.

 NightScript source files may be given a 'global' locale by omitting the locale extension.
 A global locale means that the script should not need to be